The Inventor: Out for Blood in Silicon Valley March 25, 2019

 1 Hr., 59 Mins.

-claimed to have up its sleeves was extraordinarily appealing.
+Theranos claimed to have up its sleeves was extraordinarily appealing.
 Purportedly, Holmes and her associates were developing a technology, referred to as the Edison, that was able to run hundreds of medical tests using just a single drop of blood.
 There would no longer be a need for needles; patients would no longer have to suffer pricks of pain.
-In no time, customers would be able to go to their local Walgreens and get tests done in a near-à-la-carte fashion.
+In no time, customers could go to their local Walgreens and get tests done in a near-à-la-carte fashion.

 This sounded great — like a long-in-the-making breakthrough in the biomedical industry.
 But Holmes, we would later find out, was much better at advertising and coming up with ideas than she was at developing game-changing technology.
 There's a reason why such a fantastical advance hadn't been made decades ago.
 The Edison could not do what Holmes claimed it would — it was both scientifically and physically impossible, to put it more plainly — and her other assurances were totally bogus.
-When experts told her that what she aspired to provide to the public was scientifically unachievable early on, the ever-determined her treated disappointing fact as if it were the equivalent of a high-school bully throwing pejoratives at her.
+When experts told her that what she aspired to provide to the public was scientifically unachievable early on, the ever-determined Holmes treated disappointing fact as if it were the equivalent of a high-school bully calling her names.

 Chinks in Theranos’ armor began showing around 2015.
 That October, Wall Street Journal reporter John Carreyrou wrote an explosive investigative piece that largely unmasked Theranos' deceit.
 From there, things unraveled.
 A businesswoman who had once been the starlet of Silicon Valley and who had once headed a company that had been worth $4.5 billion would soon be a nothing, and unmasked as a talented serial liar and criminal.
 Theranos ceased operations in August, 2018; in the summer of that year, Holmes and company president (and lover) Sunny Balwani were first charged with massive fraud by the U.S. Security and Exchange Commission, then indicted, as announced by the U.S. Attorney for the Northern District of California, on conspiracy and wire-fraud charges.